EvanFarris/TeggleBot/README.md

 There are six major components needed for this program to work
 1. Buy (or use) a domain and create an A record pointed to the IP of the machine that hosts the program.
 2. A SSL certificate, a free one can be generated by [Let's Encypt](https://letsencrypt.org)
 3. Configure the host machine to use a reverse proxy (ex.
-Nginx), an explanation is further down the file.
+Nginx), an explanation is further down the file. __NOTE__: Also make Nginx restart upon certificate renewal by creating a cli.ini file, and adding the one line of code in this article[Arnon on Technology](https://blog.arnonerba.com/2019/01/lets-encrypt-how-to-automatically-restart-nginx-with-certbot)
 4. Must create a Discord account and [create a new application](https://discord.com/developers/applications)
 5. Must create a Twitch.tv account and [create an application](https://dev.twitch.tv/console/apps)
-5. A .env file
+6. A .env file

-A domain is needed in cases where APIs require a redirect url to return the data requested from an API call.
-An individual IP address is normally not sufficient.
+Twitch's API requires a redirect url to return the data requested from an API call.
+An individual IP address is not sufficient, so you need to purchase a domain to point to.
 Purchase one from a domain broker such as GoDaddy, Namecheap, Google Domains, etc.

-The SSL certificate is necessary, Twitch's API requires a redirect url to be ssl certified to return data. __It can not be a self-signed ssl certificate__, but you can get one for free from Let's Encrypt (link above).
+Twitch also requires the redirect url to use HTTPS, which means we need a SSL certificate. __It can not be a self-signed ssl certificate__, I've tried, but it doesn't work.
+You can get one for free from Let's Encrypt (link above), or buy one from a trusted source.

-The reverse proxy in this use case connects the request to the application, redirecting the request to the port number the program is listening to on localhost.
+The reverse proxy in this use case connects the request to the application, redirecting the request to the port number the program is listening for.

 Since we need to use Discord's API to add the playlist to a user's account, we need to register an account and create an application.
-This allows us to interact with the API, through the use of the application id and secret.
+This allows us to interact with the API.

-We also need an account for Twitch as well,
+The same reasoning applies for Twitch as well.

 To avoid uploading sensitive information like the application id/secret, we store the data in a .env file, and it is not uploaded to git.
 In this project, it is structured like the code below; however, without the comments.

+Sample .env file:
 ```
 DISCORD_BOT_TOKEN=			#index.js | deploy_commands.js |Token generated when you add a bot to your Discord application (Bot tab)
 DISCORD_CLIENT_ID=			#deploy_commands.js | Application ID of your bot (General Information tab)